-This British Railways Staff Association pub closed in 1992, and site just outside the entrance.
+This British Railways Staff Association pub closed in 1992, and sat just outside the entrance.
 It consists of space underground, which is a favorite haunt of Victoria Station urban explorers.

 Cheshire Lines Railway Cutting 📍